BrewBlox/brewblox-documentation/docs/user/startup.md

 - Micro-USB to USB cable

 ::: tip
-You can also install BrewBlox on a desktop computer.
+You can also install BrewBlox on a Synology NAS, desktop computer, or laptop - as long as it's using Linux.
-See the [Advanced](./advanced.md) page for instructions.
 :::

 ## Step 1: Format the microSD card